 How Apple builds everything behind the “simplicity” brand idea

 Using our brand positioning process, our Apple Case study narrows in on the brand’s potential benefit clusters of the functional and emotional benefits.
 Below, we show how Apple’s three functional benefit zones includes simplifies life, sensory appeal and the experience.
-And, Apple’s three emotional benefit zones includes optimism, feeling free and getting noticed.
+And, their three emotional benefit zones includes optimism, feeling free and getting noticed.

 Building Apple's brand idea